Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

 ## Description

-**Kafka Python Fake Data Producer** is a complete demo app allowing you to quickly produce a fake Pizza-based streaming dataset and push it to an Apache Kafka topic.
+**Kafka Python Fake Data Producer** is a complete demo app allowing you to quickly produce a Python fake Pizza-based streaming dataset and push it to an Apache Kafka topic.
+It gives an example on how easy is to create great fake streaming data to feed Apache Kafka.

 * **Apache Kafka**: a [distributed streaming platform](https://kafka.apache.org/)
 * **Topic**: all Kafka records are organised into topics, you can think of a topic like an event log or a table if you're familiar with databases.